Angular diameter distance: Angular diameter turnover point

-The turnover point occurs because of the expansion of the universe and the finite speed of light.
-Because the universe is expanding, objects that are now very distant were once much nearer.
-Because the speed of light is finite, the light reaching us from these now-distant objects must have left them long ago when they were nearer and spanned a larger angle on the sky.
+The turnover point occurs because of the expansion of the universe and because we observe distant galaxies as they were in the past.
+Because the universe is expanding, a pair of distant objects that are now distant from each other were closer to each other at earlier times.
+Because the speed of light is finite, the light reaching us from this pair of objects must have left them long ago when they were nearer to one another and spanned a larger angle on the sky.
 The turnover point can therefore tell us about the rate of expansion of the universe (or the relationship between the expansion rate and the speed of light if we do not assume the latter to be constant).